Jpk518/Blog/data/work/rheinmetall.md

 image: "../../package.png"
 ---

-Developed a proprietary electronic packaging system for the Puma IFV tank communication network
+Designed and created a proprietary electronic packaging system for a vehicle communication network